-The Flow-split management project was completed in spring 2014 and involved portions of Landa Lake and the Old Channel.
-Activities conducted in 2016 involved routine operation and maintenance that did not extend out beyond the existing renovated structure.
-As such, there was no additional footprint for this project in 2016.
+The Old Channel bank stabilization project construction was completed during 2016 and thus no calculations were included in the 2017 evaluation for that finished project.
+Similarly, the Flow-split management project was completed in spring 2014 and involved portions of Landa Lake and the Old Channel.
+Activities conducted in 2017 involved routine operation and maintenance that did not extend out beyond the existing renovated structure.
+As such, there was no additional footprint for this project in 2017.

-The restoration and maintenance of native aquatic vegetation project involved restoration activities in Landa Lake and New Channel (Figure 10a), the Upper Spring Run (Figure 10b) and the Old Channel (Figure 11) of the Comal system.
+The restoration and maintenance of native aquatic vegetation project involved restoration activities in Landa Lake and New Channel (Figure 1a), the Upper Spring Run (Figure 1b) and the Old Channel (Figure 1c) of the Comal system.
 These activities included the removal of non-native aquatic vegetation and subsequent restoration of native aquatic vegetation.
-The 2016 project footprints for native vegetation restoration are depicted in the aforementioned figures with areas (m2) quantified in Table 2.
-Additionally, the MUPPT nursery area used to propagate native aquatic vegetation for restoration activities is also considered part of the project footprint (Figure 10a).
+The 2017 project footprints for native vegetation restoration are depicted in the aforementioned figures with areas (m2) quantified in Table 2.
+Additionally, the MUPPT nursery area used to propagate native aquatic vegetation for restoration activities is also considered part of the project footprint (Figure 1a).